 What to send next and where this checklist fits

-The appraiser can move faster when the intake note explains what you are trying to confirm instead of only naming a paper type.
+The appraiser can move faster when your note explains what you are trying to confirm, not only the paper name you were given.

 Say whether the baryta or matte-rag description came from a certificate, the seller, the printer, the lab, or your own observation.